 Multi-Symptom Cold Medicine and Tylenol

 Specifically, check your cold medication for acetaminophen, the generic name of Tylenol.
 Drugs can list acetaminophen differently since it can treat pain and fevers.
 For this reason, many cold and flu drugs already contain the drug.
-Combining these medications can dangerous because it can lead to an overdose.
+Combining these medications can be dangerous, because it can lead to an overdose.
 You should never take more than 3,000 mg of acetaminophen in a day, since this can lead to severe or fatal liver failure.

 Antidepressants and Painkillers